Dhwani20/Software-Dev-Team-Project/TESTING.md

 **Title**: Life as We Know It

-**Vision**: To make learning about the natural scienes more effective and fun
+**Vision**: To make learning about the natural sciences more effective and fun

 **Automated Tests**: